magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 ### Klarna

-*  Magento now correctly refunds a Klarnorder when the order contains a product that has been deleted.
+*  Magento now correctly refunds a Klarna order when the order contains a product that has been deleted.
 Previously, Magento threw a fatal error.

 *  Default configuration settings for Klarna remain set as expected when you change the configuration scope to a different website.
 Previously, changing scope resulted in clearing all Klarna settings.